 Other services include one-on-one career counseling which assists students in gathering, understanding, and utilizing these resources to develop informed and sound career plans.
+Non-credit bearing internships and Service Learning are coordinated through the Office of Career Development and Experiential Learning.
+Students considering a credit-bearing or noncredit-bearing internship are encouraged to take INT450/BU450, Internship and Career Preparation, a 1-credit course, prior to seeking an internship.

-Internships also are coordinated through the Office of Career Development.
-Staff can assist the student in locating and developing an internship experience that will satisfy the experiential learning requirement and provide an opportunity for further career exploration.
+Staff can assist the student in locating and developing experiences that will satisfy the experiential learning requirement and provide an opportunity for further career exploration.

-Other activities of the Office of Career Development include a Career Fair held annually that focuses on job opportunities for all majors.
+Other activities of the Office of Career Development and Experiential Learning include a Career Fair held annually that focuses on job opportunities for all majors.
 Additional events are held throughout each semester to develop effective, professional skills and experiences for undergraduates, graduates, and alumni.

 At the events the university hosts numerous employers from a wide range of businesses, schools and nonprofit organizations, which provide the opportunity to network, explore career choices and interview for potential job placement and internships.